 Linger again.
 "Little children."
 I have claimed that Waldorf schools indoctrinate even very young children in Anthroposophy.
 Here we see Steiner saying as much.
 And this is the grave danger in Waldorf schooling, especially for the very young.
 Waldorf teachers will try to find a way to "transform anthroposophy into a child's level."
 [See "Sneaking It In".]
 When they succeed at this, they indoctrinate little children in an occult religion — and, very often, they do this without the parents' consent.
 This is indefensible.

 In sum, in these passages we probe beneath the surface to two fundamental Waldorf secrets.
 Waldorf faculties almost always deny that their schools are religious institutions, and they almost always deny that they teach Anthroposophy to the students.
 Here we see that both of these denials are false.

-Most of us, if we allowed ourselves to say anything so awful, would be using the words metaphorically.
-We would mean that some people are very wicked and thus not fully, properly human.
-We would not mean that some people are literally demons from Hell.
+Most of us, if we allowed ourselves to make such an awful statement, would be using the words metaphorically.
+We would mean that some people are very wicked — they do not behave as we think humans should.
+We would not mean that some people are literally demons, devils, evil spirits.
 But Steiner taught that demons really exist, and he taught that some people are real, literal demons.
 Here is the complete section from which I took the quoted passage: